So you want to transition into zero-drop shoes like Altras or even minimal/barefoot shoes like Xero Shoes?

 But in the long run, it’s better to strengthen the foot arch to withstand longer distances and greater load.
 And that’s why we have flat footbeds in zero-drop shoes.

 Going from supportive shoes to no arch support in a short period of time is likely going to cause pain and possible injuries.
-Therefore using the Bridge Soles could lessen complications.
+Therefore, replacing your zero drop insoles with Bridge Soles in the short term could lessen complications.

 Which Altra Shoe is for you?